Engee documentation

 Detailed electrical model

-If Model fidelity is set to Detailed with physical inputs, the fuel cell unit calculates the Nernst voltage, , taking into account the pressure and flow rate of fuel and air.
+If the parameter Model fidelity is set to a value of Detailed with signal inputs, the fuel cell unit calculates the Nernst voltage, , taking into account the pressure and flow rate of fuel and air.

-In this mode, the hydrogen, , and oxygen, , utilisation rates are determined by the equations:
+In this mode, the utilisation rates of hydrogen, , and oxygen, , are determined by the equations:

 where